 Skip to main content

-How long will it take for Minoxidil to work?
+How Long Will it Take for Minoxidil to Work?

 Generally speaking, it takes about 4 months to start noticing some results of consistent minoxidil use, and about 6-12 months for you to see new hair growth.
 Why so long?
 Remember, hair loss is the result of weakened and shrunken hair follicles.
 Minoxidil needs some time in order to bring your hair back to health.
 So while results may vary from one person to another, it’s important to remain patient and continue using minoxidil.
 Even if you don’t notice an initial difference in your day-to-day hair loss – believe us, it’s working.

-How does Minoxidil Work?
+How Does Minoxidil Work?

-Male pattern baldness is a result of the shrinkage of your hair follicles on your scalp – Minoxidil primarily works by reversing this process.
-Minoxidil, when used as a vasodilator on the scalp, expands the blood vessels and improves blood flow to the hair follicles.
 With this process, your hair follicles receive the oxygen and vital nutrients they need.
 It’s mechanism of action focuses on shortening the resting phase of hair growth which ultimately kick-starts, and lengthens, the growth phase in hair follicles.
 Although the results of using minoxidil are thicker and longer hair, you may experience initial hair loss while it works to produce newer, healthier hair.

 Studies have shown that minoxidil has been very effective in treating men who experience male pattern baldness, but if you are looking to treat a receding hairline, you may want to consider other options such as finasteride or a hair transplant.